sebastianpech/PrePostCall.jl/README.md

 If no variable names are given for the newly created macros, the variables checked are assumed to have the same name as the ones used on the `@pre` (or `@post`) definitions.

-Calls to the define function with various `Bar`-types now result in the following:
+Calls to the defined function with various `Bar`-types now result in the following:

 ``` julia
 julia> a = Bar(1)